 If the caravan is unfit for habitation or has been destroyed or damaged to such an extent that it’s unsafe, you can serve an immediate Notice of Intention to Vacate.
-If you want to serve this kind of notice, contact the Tenants Union for advice.
+If you want to serve this kind of notice, contact us for advice.

 There are several different Notices to Vacate, ranging from immediate to 120-day notices.
 The amount of notice given depends on the reason for the Notice to Vacate being served.

-If you receive a Notice to Vacate and you don’t want to move out or you need more time, contact the Tenants Union as soon as possible.
+If you receive a Notice to Vacate and you don’t want to move out or you need more time, contact us as soon as possible.

 You do not have to move out by the date on the notice unless you want to.
 If your park or caravan owner wants you to vacate, they must first apply to the Tribunal for a Possession Order.

 it is illegal for the park or caravan owner to personally evict you.
 Only the police can evict

 you, and even then they must be acting on a Possession Order and Warrant of Possession from the Tribunal.